 The University Libraries does not permit disorderly conduct (see Criminal Behavior) or other behavior on its premises that is disruptive to others and incompatible with its mission or the WSU Student Code of Conduct.
 Specific examples of disruptive behaviors include, but are not limited to:

 Food and Drink

 Spills and food residue can damage expensive library materials and equipment.
-To avoid damage to library resources, only cold food items (such as those purchased at the Book n Bean) and drinks with spill-proof lids may be brought into Ablah Library.
+To avoid damage to library resources, only cold food items and drinks with spill-proof lids may be brought into Ablah Library.
 Hot food items (e.g. pizza, fried chicken) and drinks without spill-proof lids are prohibited.
 No food or drink are permitted in the Music or Chemistry Libraries.
 Library clients are asked to dispose of all trash in the trash receptacles located throughout the building.

 Photography, Videotaping, or Audiotaping